baldurk/renderdoc/docs/getting_started/features.rst

 * Support for OpenGL ES 2.0 - 3.2 on Linux and Android.
 * Tree hierarchy of events defined by any of the standard or vendor-specific extensions, and ``KHR_debug`` object labels used for object naming.

 Captures have a very limited amount of portability between machines.
-Many hardware-specific feature uses are baked into captures, and portability depends on how similar the captuer and replay hardware are, whether these feature uses can map the same in both cases.
+Many hardware-specific feature uses are baked into captures, and portability depends on how similar the capture and replay hardware are, whether these feature uses can map the same in both cases.
 Captures are however completely portable between different OSes with sufficiently comparable hardware.

 See Also
 --------